imcf/hrm-omero/DEVELOPMENT.md

 - [ ] look into permissions of directories created during transfers from OMERO, either a `chmod` should be applied or the setup instructions need to be adapted so those directories get created with correct permissions

+## Planned features

+- [ ] add command line action to create new projects and datasets in OMERO
+- [ ] speed up tree-loading by avoiding the necessary repeated calls to the connector

 [d1]: https://python-poetry.org/
 [d2]: https://pdoc.dev/